West Bank village, proudly self-reliant, now faces wartime hostility

 | FARKHA, West Bank

-In the village of Farkha, the outbreak of the Israel-Hamas war, although a blow to the West Bank economy, initially bolstered residents’ buy-in into the self-sufficient communal farming model pushed by Mayor Mustafa Hammad.
+In the village of Farkha, the outbreak of the Israel-Hamas war, although a blow to the West Bank economy, initially bolstered residents’ buy-in to the self-sufficient communal farming model pushed by Mayor Mustafa Hammad.
 After Israel canceled their work permits, some 90 Farkha residents skeptical about farming picked up shovels and rakes and returned to their lands.

 Farkha is faring better than most amid Israeli settler attacks and military road closures.
-Yet feel-good vibes mask a harsher reality: the village is under threat.
+Yet feel-good vibes mask a harsher reality: The village is under threat.

 Why We Wrote ThisA story focused on